w3c/trusted-types/README.md

 ```

 That will assure that no additional policies are created at runtime.
 Creating a policy with a name
-that was laredy created, or was not specified in the CSP throws, so introduction of non-reviewed
+that was alredy created, or was not specified in the CSP throws, so introduction of non-reviewed
 policies breaks the application functionally.

 ### DOM Sinks